johnkerl/miller/docs6/reference-main-regular-expressions.rst

 * Captures have in-function context for ``sub`` and ``gsub``.
 For example, the first ``\1,\2`` pair belong to the first ``sub`` and the second ``\1,\2`` pair belong to the second ``sub``:

 .. code-block:: none
-   :emphasize-lines: 1,1
+   :emphasize-lines: 1-1

     mlr put '$b = sub($a, "(..)_(...)", "\2-\1"); $c = sub($a, "(..)_(.)(..)", ":\1:\2:\3")'

 * Captures endure for the entirety of a ``put`` for the ``=~`` and ``!=~`` operators.
 For example, here the ``\1,\2`` are set by the ``=~`` operator and are used by both subsequent assignment statements:

 .. code-block:: none
-   :emphasize-lines: 1,1
+   :emphasize-lines: 1-1

     mlr put '$a =~ "(..)_(....); $b = "left_\1"; $c = "right_\2"'

 * The captures are not retained across multiple puts.
 For example, here the ``\1,\2`` won't be expanded from the regex capture:

 .. code-block:: none
-   :emphasize-lines: 1,1
+   :emphasize-lines: 1-1

     mlr put '$a =~ "(..)_(....)' then {... something else ...} then put '$b = "left_\1"; $c = "right_\2"'

 * Captures are ignored in ``filter`` for the ``=~`` and ``!=~`` operators.
 For example, there is no mechanism provided to refer to the first ``(..)`` as ``\1`` or to the second ``(....)`` as ``\2`` in the following filter statement:

 .. code-block:: none
-   :emphasize-lines: 1,1

     mlr filter '$a =~ "(..)_(....)'